latacora/cert-renewal-for-internal-gcp-lbs/README.md

 Deployment Strategies:

 Use a lambda to make updates to your frontend listeners for the load balancers.
 Probably in the form of just adding additional certs and expiring the old ones
+Takes about 5 minutes in the demo on my machine.
+Need to try it in a lambda.
+Most of the time spent should be DNS validation time.
+AWS Lambda has a limit of 15 minutes
+Google Functions has a limit of 9 minutes

 You could pass in env vars or pass in a payload to the google function that would be parsed
 This example is using ENV VARs